entopia/CEVonThunen/CityEngine_Basics.md

    - Name the rule file `MyFirstModel.cga`.

 2. **Add Initial Code**:
-   - Open the `DetailedBuilding.cga` file.
+   - Open the `MyFirstModel.cga` file.
    - Below the line of code that states the version, add the following lines:

    ```cga